dladowitz/adventuring/README.md

 adventuring
 ===========

-lets get adventuring today and tomorrow!
+lets get adventuring today and tomorrow and the next day!